ltmbr/SQL-Load/README.md

 ## Named SQL

-B<For you to name the SQL has 3 ways:>
+For you to name the SQL has 3 ways:

     -- # NAME
     -- (NAME)